kornia/kornia-benchmark/dynamo/README.md

 ### Config the benchmark run

-This is done a YAML file as example the [bench_config.yaml](./bench_config.yaml).
+This is done by a YAML file as example the [bench_config.yaml](./bench_config.yaml).
 This file is where the benchmark experiments are defined.
 First, we have a `global` level, and subsequently the config for each operation itself.

 - The global level needs to have (as sublevels):
   1. `batch_sizes` a list of batch_sizes (integer) wanted to be tested in the benchmarks.